-You don't need to purchase yours forever home on the first go.
+You don't need to purchase your forever home on the first go.
 The luxury home will come later.
 The better choice is to start with a small starter home.

 Could you live in a home of 1,000 square feet?
-A home this size is similar to that of a two-bedroom apartment.
-But you won't need to share walls with a neighbor!
+A house this size is similar to that of a two-bedroom apartment.
+But you won't need to share walls with a neighbor.